 This is a temporary regulation for asylum seekers who do not currently have a residence permit in Norway.
 The temporary regulation applies from 1 June 2021 with an application deadline of 1 December 2021.
-This means that you must contact UNE or UDI during this period for us to assess your case.
+This means that you must contact UNE or UDI before 1 December for us to assess your case.

 From 1 June 2021, you can ask UNE or the UDI to assess whether you meet the conditions in the temporary provision.
 You should contact the authority that last processed your case.
 For most, it will be UNE, but for some, it may be the UDI.

 You must meet all of these six criteria to be eligible for a residence permit according to this regulation:

 The minimum of 16 years of residency in Norway is calculated from the date you first applied for protection (asylum) in the country.
 Both legal and illegal residence in Norway is included.
 If you have spent short periods abroad (outside of Norway), that time will be deducted from your overall period of residency.

 You must have a combined age and time spent in Norway of at least 65 years.
 For example, if you are 49 years old and have lived in Norway for 16 years, then the total age and period of residence are 65 years, and you may be entitled to a residence permit.
 If, for example, you are 40 years old and have lived in Norway for 25 years, then the total age and length of residence are also 65 years, and you may also be entitled to a residence permit.

 You must meet the requirement for age and time you have lived in Norway by 1 October 2021.
 This means that even if you do not meet the requirement now but will do so by this date, you may be entitled to get a permit.